-With these tools, tasks like staff scheduling, staff communications, payroll, invoicing, and billing also take a fraction of the time than they would done manually.
+With these tools, tasks like staff scheduling, staff communications, payroll, invoicing, and billing also takes a fraction of the time than they would do manually.

 Compared to paper, digital files have many time-saving advantages.
 Thanks to modern, cloud-based software tools, digital files are easily searchable, backed up automatically in the cloud, and accessible in moments from any internet-connected device.

 If you haven’t gone paperless yet, consider how much time you could save each month searching for files, trying to replace missing or damaged hard copies, and compiling the data you need to get the reports you need.

 Many SaaS programs come equipped with custom dashboards so owners and managers can check in on important KPIs at a glance.

 When you use software to manage your operations, it’s easy to run custom reports and filter your data to identify trends and insights that can go on to save your business time and money in other ways.

 It has never been easier to check in on your business’s financial health.

 Most small business owners don’t bother documenting the actions they’re responsible for each day at work.